Oluoladio/eks_terraform/README.md

-EKS Cluster with Terraform Modules using IAM Roles for Service Accounts
+# Provisioning an EKS Cluster with Terraform Modules that integrate IAM roles for service accounts.

+This setup is crucial for optimizing security and ensuring proper access control within AWS environment.